dev-syn/rbx-typewriter/README.md

 - `writer.Skipped:` This event is fired when the TypeWriter was skipped.
 - `writer.Stopped:` This event is fired when the TypeWriter has been stopped externally.

+If you want to use types for the events you can use my exported type: `TypeWriter.GoodSignal`

 ## Documentation
 https://dev-syn.github.io/rbx-typewriter/